poyaaghajani/Niaz-Shop/README.md

 <h1 align="center" id="title">Niaz Shop</h1>

-<p id="description">I come with a new shopping app. you can see organic fruits with different categories in this app and buy whatever you want</p>
+<p id="description">Hii every one :-) I come with a new shopping app. you can see organic fruits with different categories in this app and buy whatever you want</p>

 <h2>🧐 Features</h2>